microsoft/vscode-azureappservice/README.md

 ![Deploy button](resources/deploy-button.png)

-> Tip: Be sure that your application is listening on the port provided by the PORT environment variable: `process.env.PORT`
+> Tip: Be sure that your application is listening on the port provided by the PORT environment variable: `server.listen(process.env.PORT)`

 1. Choose **Create New App**
 2. Type a globally unique name for your Web App and press Enter.
 Valid characters for an app name are 'a-z', '0-9', and '-'